 Crafts for a Cause

-Trinity's craft group meets twice a month on Monday evenings and twice a month on Wednesday mornings to make items used in local hospitals and shelters.
+Trinity's craft group meets twice a month on Monday evenings to make items used in local hospitals and shelters.
 They also host a craft bazaar in the Fall to raise funds for the material costs of the projects.
 Anyone is welcome to participate.
 All materials and instruction are provided.
 Sometimes there are tasks that can be completed at home, too.
 For more information, please contact Molly Sprouse.